Hero Image

 Interactions between engineered and endogenous immune cells and proteins

 Zooming out, we are also working to understand how CAR-engineered T cells interact with endogenous immune cells as they engage with cancer cells.
 CAR T cells are a dominant force in anti tumor responses, but unlikely the only immune cells responsible for tumor regression.
-Using novel in vitro and syngeneic murine models, we are working to understand the immune micro and macroenvironmental implications of CAR-driven T cell activation.
+Using novel in vitro and syngeneic murine models, we are working to understand the immune micro and macroenvironmental implications of CAR-driven T cell activation and developing techniques to support endogenous immune cell function.

 Co-evolution of cancer and CAR T cells